 Summer Construction Impact

-At the end of May, the Calgary city councillor Jeremy Farkas invited residents to speak up about construction woes, and they did.
+At the end of May, Calgary city councilor Jeremy Farkas invited residents to speak up about construction woes, and they did.
 People ain’t happy.

 No matter where you turn (but especially 17th Avenue) it seems as if a road is being dug up.
 And it’s about to get worse (at press) with impending Crowchild Trail upgrades and whatever else the city has planned for construction season (summer).
 Then there is the wave of residential, commercial, and industrial new construction to ride along with the municipal mess.
 All of the subsequent demolition, excavating, building, paving, painting, finishing and everything else that goes into construction adds harmful chemicals, dust, and microscopic debris to the air.

-Residents near constructions sites and roadwork are in the direct line of fire, but even those further removed have significant cause for concern.
+Residents near construction sites and roadwork are in the direct line of fire, but even those further removed have significant cause for concern.
 This is an unfortunate side effect of city growth and improvement, but it doesn’t have to impact the health of those in your home, when at home.
-Again – you need to make sure that your AC installation (and entire HCAV system for that matter) is optimally functioning.
+Again – you need to make sure that your AC installation (and the entire HVAC system for that matter) is optimally functioning.

 You may not need a new air conditioning system to combat the threats addressed above.
 However, at the bare minimum, you will need to have an expert inspect your AC system, and make repairs and replacements, if and where needed.
 Waiting to attend to this matter only further threatens the health and wellness of your home’s cherished occupants.
 Contact us today to schedule an appointment.